how cerebral palsy is diagnosed

 Following an observational diagnosis of assessing key milestones that your child has or has not hit per the appropriate developmental timeline, we recommend you contact your pediatrician or family physician.
 If your doctor suspects that your child has CP, the next steps will include a series of tests to diagnose the condition properly.

-In many cases, the pediatrician will refer you to a pediatric neurologist, who specializes in diseases that affect a child’s nervous system.
+In many cases, the pediatrician will refer you to a pediatric neurologist, who specializes in diseases and conditions that can adversely impact a child’s nervous system.
 From there, the pediatric neurologist will conduct several neurological tests (as shared below) to determine if your child has CP.

 Imaging Tests and Brain Scans